 If you're 1 of the 880 people searching for "Botox Singapore" each month - aloha!
-My patients often ask me why there's such a huge range of Botox pricing between clinics, so I decided to write this article to help clear things up.
+Patients who send in enquiries on DxD often ask me why there's such a huge range of Botox pricing between clinics, so I decided to write this article to help clear things up.

 Besides revealing the inside scoop on the costs of Botox in Singapore, it will also shed some light on the important things to look out for in choosing a reliable doctor for your Botox.